Logo

 Additional thanks to: Zachary Hunter

-Let $A\subseteq \mathbb{N}$ be a basis such that $\lvert A\cap \{1,\ldots,N\}\rvert=o(N)$.
+Let $A\subseteq \mathbb{N}$ be an additive basis (of any finite order) such that $\lvert A\cap \{1,\ldots,N\}\rvert=o(N)$.
 Is it true that \[\lim_{N\to \infty}\frac{\lvert (A+A)\cap \{1,\ldots,N\}\rvert}{\lvert A\cap \{1,\ldots,N\}\rvert}=\infty?\]

 The restricted order of a basis is the least integer $t$ (if it exists) such that every large integer is the sum of at most $t$ distinct summands from $A$.
 What are necessary and sufficient conditions that this exists?
 Can it be bounded (when it exists) in terms of the order of the basis?
 What are necessary and sufficient conditions that this is equal to the order of the basis?